AdaCore/gnatstudio/docs/users_guide/debugging.rst

   subcomponents is to clone them in a separate item (see the contextual menu again).

+.. index:: breakpoint editor
+.. index:: breakpoint
 .. _The_Breakpoint_Editor:

 The Breakpoint Editor
 =====================

-.. index:: breakpoint editor
-.. index:: breakpoint
-.. index:: screen shot
-.. index:: menu
 .. image:: breakpoints.jpg

+.. index:: menu; debug --> data --> edit breaakpoints

-The breakpoint editor can be accessed from the menu *Data->Edit Breakpoints*.
+The breakpoint editor can be accessed from the menu :menuselection:`Debug --> Data --> Edit Breakpoints`.
+It allows manipulation of different kinds of
-It allows manipulation of different kinds of breakpoints: at a source location, on a subprogram, at an executable address, on memory access (watchpoints), and on Ada exceptions.
+breakpoints: at a source location, on a subprogram, at an executable address, on memory access (watchpoints), and on Ada exceptions.

 You can double-click on any breakpoint in the list to open the corresponding source editor at the right location.
-Alternatively, you can select the breakpoint and then click on the `View` button.
+Alternatively, you can select the breakpoint and then click on the :guilabel:`View` button.

 The top area provides an interface to create the different kinds of breakpoints, while the bottom area lists existing breakpoints and their